alexcarchiar/bank/Documentation/Documentation.md

 - class constructor
 - class string format (used when print(Contract) is called)
 - class string representation used to have a quick representation of ContractBinder's attributes (it is shorter than string format)

+#### Account

+class Account(iban, contract *code*, interest, openingDate, balance, type) All the attributes are the ones found in the Account table (see the *2.
+Relational Database* in the documentation)

+We have the following methods:

+- class constructor
+- class string format (used when print(Account) is called)
+- class string representation used to have a quick representation of Account's attributes (it is shorter than string format)

+#### Card

+class Card(code, expirtyDate, emissionDate, price, contract, type) All the attributes are the ones found in the Card table (see the *2.
+Relational Database* in the documentation)

+We have the following methods:

+- class constructor
+- class string format (used when print(Card) is called)
+- class string representation used to have a quick representation of Card's attributes (it is shorter than string format)